 Adopting easy to consume digital tools such as sales portals (leaning towards e-commerce), Customer Relationship Management (CRM) or Configure Price Quote (CPQ) to implement an agile enterprise is a challenge.
 Technical depth and legacy implementations often make it expensive to move quickly into a digital B2B customer journey.

-Case study: Agile Sales Transformation with SAP ERP Variant Configuration and Manufacturing X Sales Platform
+Case study: Agile Sales Transformation with SAP ERP Variant Configuration and In Mind Cloud's Digital Sales Platform

-Depending on the backend system and customization, In Mind Cloud’s Manufacturing X solution offers different implementation techniques to quick start into a fully digitalized sales and go-to-market.
+Depending on the backend system and customization, In Mind Cloud’s Digital Sales Platform offers different implementation techniques to quick start into a fully digitalized sales and go-to-market.

 Many steel and milling companies implemented for instance SAP ERP in the last two decades due to its sophisticated make-to-order capabilities in production planning and fulfilment.